Our Sponsors:Read more »

 There are similar efforts around the country.
 The closest parallels are Minnpost in Minnesota; Voice of San Diego in San Diego; the St. Louis Beacon; the New Haven Independent; New West in Missoula and other Rocky Mountain cities; The Tyee in Vancouver, B.C.; the Texas Tribune in Austin; and The Bay Citizen in San Francisco.
 The general definition of these sites is: all-local, Web-only, locally owned, news-oriented (as opposed to ideological sites), publishing daily, and broad range of topics.
 This new form is growing fast, with most of the sites nonprofits, such as Crosscut.
 Here's a recent overview of the trend in a New York Times article.

-- Mary Bruno, editor-in-chief
+- Mary Bruno, editor-in-chief and interim publisher

 - Berit Anderson, editor